kynan/EuroSciPy2014/slides.md

   ```
   * Jacobian known to be `a`
   * **Always** solved in a single Newton (nonlinear) iteration
-* Use Newton-like methods from PETSc SNES
+* Use Newton-like methods from PETSc SNES (optimised C library)
 * PETSc SNES requires two callbacks to evaluate residual and Jacobian:
+  * implemented as Python functiones (supported by petsc4py)
   * evaluate residual by assembling residual form
     ```python
     assemble(F, tensor=F_tensor)